Discover 3 Main Types of Chemotherapy Agents • CCTreatment

 Cutaneous melanoma is a group of cells that make pigments in the skin.
 Merkel cell carcinoma (MCC) arises from the epidermis's endocrine (hormonal) cells and nervous systems.
-Most Dermatologists provide Mohs Surgery or also Chemosurgery.
+Most dermatologists provide Mohs Surgery and Chemosurgery.

 It's essential to check your skin for suspicious moles once a month and report anything unusual to your healthcare professional.
 Remember the ABCDE rule: Asymmetry (one half of the mole doesn't match the other), Border irregularity, Color that is not uniform, Diameter greater than 6 mm (about the size of a pencil eraser), and Evolving size, shape, or Color.